vemonet/EmojiMart/README.md

 Letting the user register custom system shortcuts, instead of having the app registering the shortcut for the user, prevents bugs and conflicts with other shortcuts.
 Which enable the users to choose from a larger amount of shortcuts.

+Inspired by:

+* [github.com/tom-james-watson/Emote](https://github.com/tom-james-watson/Emote) my favorite GTK emoji picker
-Inspired by [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app), difference are that we use Solid JS instead of React, and the popup design and performances have been improved.
+* [github.com/Simon-Laux/tauri-emoji-mart-app](https://github.com/Simon-Laux/tauri-emoji-mart-app) who combined tauri with emoji-mart, difference are that we use Solid JS instead of React, and the popup design and performances have been improved.

 [Icon](https://www.vecteezy.com/vector-art/5726169-cardboard-box-funny-box-box-character-delivery-box-box-emoji) credits: <a href="https://www.vecteezy.com/members/duniaonme653898">duniaonme653898 on Vecteezy</a>